UWE-Ruby/RubyCoreLanguage2013/week3/README.md

 ## Code

-1. Look through these files for TODO notes.
-Read the comments carefully, it should contain all the instructions you need.
+Look through these four files for TODO comments.
+Read every comment in the files, they should contain all the instructions you need.

 1. Rakefile
-    1. spec/blocks_spec.rb
+1. spec/blocks\_spec.rb
-    1. spec/rspec_before_spec.rb
+1. spec/rspec\_before_spec.rb
-    1. week3_spec.rb
+1. spec/week3\_spec.rb

 ### Instructions